zevilz/NagiosFail2banStatus/README.md

 - `show_jails` - Shows active jails.
 Set `1` to activate.
 - `log_path` - Sets full path to log file with fail2ban status.
 Required if `show_jails` set to `1`.

 By default without this parameters you can get only status on fail2ban (running/not running).
 Log file is required for show jails and jails info because the nagios user does not have the rights to access the fail2ban client.
-Put [get_fail2ban_jails_info.sh](https://github.com/zevilz/NagiosFail2banStatus/blob/master/get_fail2ban_jails_info.sh) in any directory if you want to get this info.
+Put [get_fail2ban_jails_info.sh](https://github.com/zevilz/NagiosFail2banStatus/blob/master/get_fail2ban_jails_info.sh) in any directory if you want to get jails info.

 Than add script to cron
 ```bash